liquity/dev/README.md

 CDPs in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.

-All CDP operations change the collateral ratio need to either insert or reinsert the CDP to the `SortedCDPs` list.
+All CDP operations that change the collateral ratio need to either insert or reinsert the CDP to the `SortedCDPs` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.

 A hint is the address of a CDP with a position in the sorted list close to the correct insert position.

 All CDP operations take a ‘hint’ argument.
 The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call.

-The `getApproxHint()` function can be used to generate a useful hint, which can then be passed as an argument to the desired CDP operation.
+The `CDPManager::getApproxHint()` function can be used to generate a useful hint, which can then be passed as an argument to the desired CDP operation or to `SortedCDPs::findInsertPosition()` to get an exact hint.

 **CDP operation without a hint**